Search this site:

 While you're in Target, pick up snacks and bottled water before entering the park (you're allowed to bring in a backpack).
 If it's hot, pick up a few water misters to cool yourself off.
 They sell those at Disneyland for nearly $20.

-For the most accurate answer to your questions about your vacation to Disneyland, call them directly at 714-781-7290.
-You'll get a real person.
+For the most accurate answer to your questions about your vacation to Disneyland, call them directly at 714-781-INFO (714-781-4636).
+You used to get a real person but now it’s a recording.

 It's FREE and will tell you ride info such as wait times, height requirements, and accessibility.
 You can also make restaurant reservations, see where the characters will be for meet-n-greets, locate restrooms, and more.
 Download it before you go.